Prefix-bounded matrices: Special classes of prefix-bounded matrices

-Let us now consider some notable special cases of Theorem~\ref{AS-feas2}.
-If $S_{-} \cup S_{+} = \emptyset$, meaning that only free and prescribed positions are present and no sign constraints are imposed, then the equivalent definition of ${\cal S}$-feasibility yields the following simplified form of Theorem~\ref{AS-feas2}.

-\Corollary Let $\{S_0, S_{-1}, S_{+1}, S_F\}$ be a partition of $S_{n,n}$.
-Then there exists an alternating sign matrix in which each entry with position in $S_i$ is equal to $i$ for $i \in \{0, -1, +1\}$ if and only if~\eqref{(nkgf2)} holds for every separated family ${\cal I}$ of segments that covers each position in $S_F$ exactly once, each position in $S_{-1}$ at most once, and each position in $S_{+1}$ at least once. \FBOX \eCo
+Let us now consider some notable special cases of Theorem~\ref{thm:AS-feas2}.
+If $S_{-} \cup S_{+} = \emptyset$, meaning that only free and prescribed positions are present and no sign constraints are imposed, then the equivalent definition of ${\cal S}$-feasibility yields the following simplified form of Theorem~\ref{thm:AS-feas2}. \begin{corollary} Let $\{S_0, S_{-1}, S_{+1}, S_F\}$ be a partition of $S_{n,n}$.
+Then there exists an alternating sign matrix in which each entry with position in $S_i$ is equal to $i$ for $i \in \{0, -1, +1\}$ if and only if~\eqref{eq:nkgf2} holds for every separated family ${\cal I}$ of segments that covers each position in $S_F$ exactly once, each position in $S_{-1}$ at most once, and each position in $S_{+1}$ at least once. \FBOX \end{corollary}

-If $S_{-1} \cup S_{+1} = \emptyset$, meaning that only sign constraints may be imposed and neither $+1$ nor $-1$ values are prescribed, then Theorem~\ref{AS-feas2} reduces to the following simpler form.

-\Corollary Let $\{S_0,S_-, S_+, S_F \}$ be a partition of the set $S_{n,n}$.
-There exists an alternating sign matrix which is $0$ on the positions in $S_0$, non-negative on the positions in $S_+$, and non-positive on the positions in $S_-$ if and only if $\vert {\cal I}\vert \geq n$ holds for every separated family ${\cal I}$ of segments which covers the positions in $S_F$ exactly once, the positions in $S_+$ at least once, end the positions in $S_-$ at most once. \FBOX \eCo
+If $S_{-1} \cup S_{+1} = \emptyset$, meaning that only sign constraints may be imposed and neither $+1$ nor $-1$ values are prescribed, then Theorem~\ref{thm:AS-feas2} reduces to the following simpler form. \begin{corollary} Let $\{S_0,S_-, S_+, S_F \}$ be a partition of the set $S_{n,n}$.
+There exists an alternating sign matrix which is $0$ on the positions in $S_0$, non-negative on the positions in $S_+$, and non-positive on the positions in $S_-$ if and only if $\vert {\cal I}\vert \geq n$ holds for every separated family ${\cal I}$ of segments which covers the positions in $S_F$ exactly once, the positions in $S_+$ at least once, end the positions in $S_-$ at most once. \FBOX \end{corollary}